benbranyon/featheredquill/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Sell any type of media file that you upload to your WordPress site.
 For example: you can sell ebooks (PDF), music files (MP3), audio files, videos, photos, images etc.
 * Your customers will automatically get an email with the media file that they paid for.
 * Show a nicely formatted product display box on the fly using a simple shortcode.
-* You can use PayPal sandbox to do testing if needed (before you go live).
+* Option to enable terms and conditions for your customers to agree to before they checkout.
+* Uses the newest/latest PayPal checkout option.
+* Option to use the PayPal Commerce Platform Checkout option.
+You can enable it from the settings menu of the plugin.
 * Option to use the smart payment buttons of PayPal.
 Allows the customers to checkout in a popup window (using a credit card, paypal or paypal credit).
-* Uses the newest/latest PayPal checkout option.
 * Your customers will be able to use the PayPal' Pay in 4 payment option (Buy Now Pay Later).
 * Collect special instructions from your customers on the PayPal checkout page.
+* You can use PayPal sandbox to do testing if needed (before you go live).
+* Ability to offer the Stripe checkout option.
+Your customers can conveniently make credit card payments through the secure Stripe payment gateway.
+* You can use Stripe testmode to do testing if needed (before going live).
 * The orders menu will show you all the orders that you have received from your site.
 * Ability to configure an email that will get sent to your buyers after they purchase your product.
 * Ability to configure a sale notification email that gets sent to the site admin when a customer purchase your item(s).